gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 = What's the license for this plugin? =
 This plugin is released under a GPL license.

+= How'd you rock OAuth so hard? =
+That'd be thanks to the [PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) library.
+Thanks!

 == Changelog ==

+= 2.6 =
+* Converted plugin to using OAuth

 = 2.5.2 =
 * Added "Upsert" functionality - if an object (Lead or Contact for example) already exists in Salesforce, update it rather than creating another object.
 Configure this setting at the bottom of existing Feeds.